-- 15.1 Any staff member providing support to a pupil with medical conditions receives suitable training, support and guidance. - 15.2 Staff do not undertake healthcare procedures or administer medication without appropriate training. - 15.3 Training needs are assessed by the school nurse through the development and review of IHPs, as and when required, and when a new staff member arrives.
-The school will seek medical advice and guidance as required on a case by case basis. - 15.4 Through training, staff have the requisite competency and confidence to support pupils with medical conditions and fulfil the requirements set out in IHPs.
-Staff understand the medical condition(s) they are asked to support, their implications, and any preventative measures that must be taken.
+- 15.1 Any staff member providing support to a pupil with medical conditions receives suitable training. - 15.2 Staff do not undertake healthcare procedures or administer medication without appropriate training. - 15.3 Training needs are assessed by the school nurse through the development and review of IHPs, on an annual basis for all school staff, and when a new staff member arrives. - 15.4 Through training, staff have the requisite competency and confidence to support pupils with medical conditions and fulfil the requirements set out in IHPs.
+Staff understand the medical condition(s) they are asked to support, their implications, and any preventative measures that must be taken. - 15.5 The school nurse confirms the proficiency of staff in performing medical procedures or providing medication. - 15.6 A first-aid certificate does not constitute appropriate training for supporting pupils with medical conditions.

-- 15.5 The school nurse confirms the proficiency of staff in performing medical procedures or providing medication. - 15.6 A first-aid certificate does not constitute appropriate training for supporting pupils with medical conditions. - 15.7 Appropriate training is carried out on a needs basis and updated as an when required. - 15.8 The school nurse identifies suitable training opportunities that ensure all medical conditions affecting pupils in the school are fully understood, and that staff can recognise difficulties and act quickly in emergency situations. - 15.9 Training is commissioned by the school business manager and provided by the following bodies: - Commercial training provider - The school nurse - Name of GP consultant - Parents/carers of pupils with medical conditions - 15.10 Parents/carers of pupils with medical conditions are consulted for specific advice and their views are sought where necessary, but they will not be used as a sole trainer.
+- 15.7 Appropriate training is carried out on an annual basis for all staff, and more frequently if needed, and included in the induction of new staff members. - 15.8 The school nurse identifies suitable training opportunities that ensure all medical conditions affecting pupils in the school are fully understood, and that staff can recognise difficulties and act quickly in emergency situations. - 15.9 Training is commissioned by the school business manager and provided by the following bodies: - Commercial training provider - The school nurse - Name of GP consultant - Parents/carers of pupils with medical conditions - 15.10 Parents/carers of pupils with medical conditions are consulted for specific advice and their views are sought where necessary, but they will not be used as a sole trainer.